 \section{Introduction}

 The existence theory for rotational steady water waves of finite depth goes back to the paper \cite{DJ} of Dubreil-Jacotin published in 1934.
-However only after the paper \cite{CS} of Constantin and Strauss appeared in 2004 the theory of rotational steady waves attracted a lot of attention from the mathematical community.
+However only after the paper \cite{CS} of Constantin and Strauss appeared in 2004 the theory of rotational steady waves has attracted a lot of attention from the mathematical community.
 The latter paper was devoted to large amplitude Stokes waves with an arbitrary vorticity distribution.
-Stokes waves are periodic travelling waves with exactly one crest and one trough per period.
+Stokes waves are periodic travelling waves with exactly one crest and one trough in every minimal period.
 A natural question can be raised here: are there periodic waves with more complicated geometry?
 To simplify the discussion we will restrict this question to the case of small-amplitude periodic waves without surface tension.
-In the class of periodic uniderectional waves with vorticity only Stokes waves exist (see \cite{GW} and \cite{KKL_BL}).
-Thus, to answer the question affirmitively one shall consider a wider class of waves allowing internal stagnation or critical layers.
-The first positive result in this direction was obtained in 2011 by Ehrnstr\"om, Escher and Wahl\'en.
-In their paper \cite{En2} they prove existence of bimodal travelling waves of small amplitude.
-Such wave has two crests per period and the first approximation of the surface profile is given by a combination of two simple modes: $cos$-functions with different wavelengths.
-Later, in 2015 Ehrnstr\"om and Wahl\'en prove (see \cite{En3}) the existence of trimodal waves was established (the first approximation is given by a combination of three basic modes).
+In the class of periodic uniderectional waves with vorticity only Stokes waves exist (see \cite{GW}, \cite{KKL_BL} and \cite{KK_Disp}).
+Thus, to answer the question affirmatively one shall consider a wider class of waves allowing internal stagnation or critical layers.
+The first positive result in this direction was obtained (see \cite{En2}) in 2011 by Ehrnstr\"om, Escher and Wahl\'en .
+They prove existence of bimodal travelling waves of small amplitude (see also \cite{War}).
+A bimodal wave has several crests per period and the first approximation of the surface profile is given by a combination of two simple modes: cosine functions with different wavelengths.
+Later, in 2015 Ehrnstr\"om and Wahl\'en proved (see \cite{En3}) the existence of trimodal waves for which the first approximation is given by a combination of three basic modes.
 Both papers use a similar technique based on a bifurcation argument.
-The crucial role there is the choice of bifurcation parameters.
+The crucial role there is the choice of the bifurcation parameters.
 The main difficulty for the higher order bifurcation is the fact that the number of natural parameters of the problem is limited.
-Normally, one may consider only the Bernoulli constant or the wavelength as bifurcation parameters.
-In the case of linear vorticity, the derivative of the vorticity function (which is a constant in this case) is another possible parameter.
-The main novelty of our approach is that an arbitrary number of bifurcation parameters are used.
-These parameters are the roots of the dispersion equation while the corresponding vorticity is a perturbation of a liniar function.
-Our argument is different to that used in \cite{En3} to construct trimodal waves.
-In \cite{En3} authors use a Lyapunov-Schmidt reduction directly to the initial infinite-dimensional problem.
+Normally, one may consider only the Bernoulli constant or the wavelength as a bifurcation parameters.
+In the case of a linear vorticity, the derivative of the vorticity function (which is a constant in this case) is another possible parameter.
+The main novelty of our approach is that an arbitrary number of the bifurcation parameters are used.
+These parameters are the roots of the dispersion equation while the corresponding vorticity is a perturbation of a linear function.
+Our argument is different to the one used in \cite{En3} to construct trimodal waves.
+In \cite{En3} the authors use a Lyapunov-Schmidt reduction directly to the initial infinite-dimensional problem.
 This complicates calculation of the determinant of the matrix of the reduced system which is essential for the proof of the existence.
-In contrast, we first reduce the problem to a finite dimensional system for which the linear part is given by ordinary differential operators and then use Lyapunov-Schmidt reduction.
+In contrast, we first reduce the problem to a finite dimensional system for which the linear part is given by an ordinary differential operators and then use Lyapunov-Schmidt reduction.
 After that the corresponding matrix is diagonal and then we can quite straightforward prove the existence of symmetric and periodic waves with an arbitrary number of basic modes.